 One of the best things you can do is get up and start moving.
 Any activity is better than no activity.

 Clean the house.
 Walk around when you are on the phone.
-Take frequent, short breaks to get up and walk around when using the computer.
+Take frequent, short breaks at least every 30 minutes to get up and walk around when using the computer.

-Get outside of your house and do chores, such as gardening, raking leaves, and washing the car.
+Get outside of your house and do chores, such as gardening, raking leaves, or washing the car.
 Play outside with your kids or grandchildren.
 Take the dog for a walk.

 Staying Active Outside the Home

 For many people with diabetes, an activity program outside the home is a great option.